 How to File a Joinder in Divorce

 Joinders for retirement plans can be filed as soon as a divorce is filed.
 You may ask yourself why this is important?
-First and foremost, the purpose of filing a joinder early is a protective measure, When you file a joinder in divorce, it prevents a spouse from liquidating their retirement account to prevent the other spouse from making a claim on it.
+First and foremost, the purpose of filing a joinder early is a protective measure.
+When you submit a joinder in divorce, it prevents a spouse from liquidating their retirement account to avoid the other spouse from making a claim on it.

 The court requires the following forms to file a joinder in divorce:

 - Request for Joinder of Employee Benefit Plan and Order (FL-372),

 - Pleading on Joinder- Employee Benefit Plan (FL-370),

 - Notice of Appearance and Response of Employee Benefit Plan (FL-374),

 - Retirement Plan Joinder- Information Sheet (FL-318 INFO).

 You cannot join multiple plans through one set of joinder forms.
 The court requires a separate set of joinder forms for each plan, if there is more than one.
 Once the necessary forms are filed with the court, the court will issue an Order of Joinder for each plan you wish to join.
 You will then need to serve a copy of the joinder order and other documents on the plan administrator.
 The plan administrator will have 30 days to respond to the order.

 Once the retirement plan has been formally added (joined) to the divorce proceeding, the retirement account will be frozen until the plan administrator gets a Qualified Domestic Relations Order (QDRO).
 This prevents one spouse from liquidating the retirement plan.
 This is one of the reasons a party may want to file a joinder in a divorce, even when the Plan does not need a joinder.